Environmental Engineering Degrees: BS, MS & PhD Programs

 Carnegie Mellon University

-Carnegie Mellon University (CMU) Consistently recognized as a top engineering school for years, CMU offers degrees in Environmental Engineering, at the undergraduate and graduate levels.
-Their Master's program requires an undergraduate degree in Engineering from an accredited school before entrance, or in some cases, a number of engineering courses could be completed before acceptance.
-The degree in Environmental Engineering lends itself to professional licensure in Civil Engineering, and those seeking such are given the correct course load.
-Program length depends on the type of program desired; course-based may be completed more quickly than research-based or professional training curricula.
-Students applying to the PhD program may have to complete a Master's degree first.
+Carnegie Mellon University (CMU) - Consistently recognized as a top engineering school, CMU offers degrees in Environmental Engineering at the undergraduate and graduate levels.
+Their Master's program requires an undergraduate engineering degree from an accredited school before admission.
+In some cases, students complete engineering prerequisites before acceptance.
+The Environmental Engineering degree prepares students for professional licensure in civil engineering.
+Program length depends on the type of program: course-based programs may be completed more quickly than research-based or professional training curricula.
+Students applying to the PhD program may complete a Master's degree first.
 Advisors with interests similar to the students are often paired together.

 University of Nebraska-Lincoln

 University of Nebraska-Lincoln - The Master of Science in Environmental Engineering (M.S.
 EnvE) is jointly administered by the Departments of Civil Engineering and Biological Systems Engineering.
-Admission requires graduation from a fully accredited ABET accredited program with a 3.0/4.0 or a 2.75/4.0 for provisional status.
-Other students will be reviewed before acceptance.
-Students may opt to choose a thesis route or non-thesis route, but those who accept research funding are required to select the thesis route.
-All students have a small core course load, and can then take classes from the Department of Biological Systems Engineering, the Department of Chemical and Biomolecular Engineering, and the Department of Civil Engineering.
-About half of the graduates of the program stay in Nebraska for work, while the others obtain employment elsewhere.
+Admission requires graduation from a fully ABET-accredited program with a 3.0/4.0 GPA, or a 2.75/4.0 for provisional status.
+Other students are reviewed individually before acceptance.
+Students may choose a thesis or non-thesis route, but those accepting research funding must select the thesis route.
+All students complete a small core course load and can take classes from the Departments of Biological Systems Engineering, Chemical and Biomolecular Engineering, and Civil Engineering.
+About half of program graduates remain in Nebraska for work, while others obtain employment elsewhere.

 PhD in Environmental Engineering Programs

-Post-doctorate and career positions for PhDs in Environmental engineering include many universities and government agency positions.
-Private industry may hire PhDs to create solutions to complex problems they have been contracted to solve.
-Environmental law teams may add engineers to review cases for land and pollution management.
+Post-doctorate and career positions for PhDs in environmental engineering include university faculty positions and government agency research roles.
+Private industry may hire PhDs to create solutions to complex problems they've been contracted to solve.
+Environmental law teams may add engineers to review cases involving land and pollution management.
+Those interested in related degree programs should also explore environmental planning and design degrees, which offer complementary perspectives on sustainable development.

 School Spotlights